Authentication

 JWT (Browser clients)

-Obtain a short-lived access token and a long-lived refresh token by logging in:
+Obtain a short-lived access token and a long-lived refresh token by posting your credentials:

 Content-Type: application/json